What you need to upload and how to make sure it's correct

-As long as they are certified, we accept documents in PDF, JPG or PNG formats
+As long as they are certified correctly, we accept copies of documents in PDF, JPG or PNG formats.
+See below for information on certifying your documents correctly.

 Documents you will be asked for

-- proof of identity document (Section 1): All applicants
+- Certified copy of a proof of identity document (see below)

-- proof of address document (Section 1): All applicants
+- Certified copy of a proof of address document (see below)

-- information to support your character and health declarations (Section 2): Some applicants
+- Information to support your character and health declarations

 Certifying your documents

-If your documents aren’t certified, we’ll contact you to request replacement documents.
+If your uploaded documents aren’t certified correctly, we’ll contact you to request replacements.
 This will extend the processing time of your application.

 How to certify a document

-The person certifying a document should endorse the document with the statement “I certify that this is a true copy of the original document seen by me” and sign and date it.
-They must also include their name, professional title and contact details.
+The statement "I certify that this is a true copy of the original document seen by me"

 - Registered health and care professionals